aws-samples/step-functions-workflows-collection/distributed-batch-import/README.md

 # Workflow title

-This workflow will process the content of a uploaded S3 file by running multiple state machines in paralell, each state machine is processing the file content in batches before inserting into DynamoDB.
+This workflow will process the content of a uploaded S3 file by running multiple state machines in parallel, each state machine is processing the file content in batches before inserting into DynamoDB.

 ## Requirements